marcosfpr/sealy/README.md

   </p>
 </p>

-## 🌟 SEALy
+## 🌟 seal

-Microsoft SEAL bindings for Rust and Python.
+FFI bindings from the famous [SEAL](https://github.com/microsoft/SEAL) library for Rust and Python.

-SEALy is a project that aims to create FFI bindings from the famous [SEAL](https://github.com/microsoft/SEAL) library for Rust and Python.
 The main goal of this project is to provide a simple and fast way to install SEAL for both programming languages.

 ### Built With